anthony-mccrovitz/Stock-Price-Prediction/README.md

 ## Next steps

-We've come far in this project!
 We've downloaded and cleaned data, and setup a backtesting engine.
 We now have an algorithm that we can add more predictors to and continue to improve the accuracy of.

 There are a lot of next steps we could take to improve our predictions: